Kyle-Vincent-Bondoc/Stat-Civs/README.md

-For now, there is only Faith and barbarians
+For now, there is only Ascendants, Barbarians, and Fungal Humans